Hofstra College of Liberal Arts and Sciences

 - How can food open a window to large-scale historical and geographical processes, such as globalization?

 A minor in Food Studies involves the successful completion of 18 semester hours (s.h.).
 At least 9 of those hours must be in residence at Hofstra.
-Consult with your academic adviser.
-Courses must come from at least three different academic departments and 12 s.h. must be taken in the School of Liberal Arts and Sciences.
+Consult with your academic advisor.
+Courses must come from at least three different academic departments, and 12 s.h. must be taken in Hofstra College of Liberal Arts and Sciences.